 Another example is the use of “elimination entities” vs. an intercompany dimension to identify and manage intercompany eliminations across existing entities.
 Software packages that rely on creating multiple elimination entities to capture IC activity require more work to set up and maintain.
 The better approach is systems that leverage an IC dimension to identify, match and analyze intercompany transactions between existing entities and an elimination member to capture direct and indirect eliminations to make sure they never disappear as they eliminate up the consolidation hierarchy.

-Also, when IC entities are used, users lose visibility into the individual IC balances and only see the totals in the IC entities.
+Also, when IC entities are used, users lose visibility into the individual intercompany balances and only see the totals in the IC entities.
 This makes it difficult to understand the where the out of balance condition resides, and what needs to be addressed and by what party.
 An IC dimension captures all party-counter-party balances and provides complete visibility into what is in and out of balance.
 This allows business users to quickly and easily identify and correct the discrepancies.

 Another example is systems that actually store consolidated balances and intercompany elimination entries in a database vs. those that only consolidate and expose intercompany eliminations when reports are run.

-Systems that store consolidated data and IC elimination entries in a database provide a big advantage when auditing financial statements – detailing the original source of the data, currency translations, eliminations and any other adjustments that resulted in the consolidated accounts.
+Systems that store consolidated data and intercompany elimination entries in a database provide a big advantage when auditing financial statements – detailing the original source of the data, currency translations, eliminations and any other adjustments that resulted in the consolidated accounts.
 Systems that calculate and consolidate data only when reports are run are less trusted by auditors since the numbers can change and there is no record of what the number was previously.

 And yet another approach is systems that duplicate base entities and their data vs. those that leverage a single shared base entity that can be rolled up in infinite hierarchies – for example, to consolidate based on a management view of the organization vs. a legal or statutory view.
 The former approach requires the administrator to identify IC relationships in each entity structure vs. setting this up and managing it in one place.
 The risk of this approach is that it requires the administrator to ensure the data which has been loaded multiple times is the same each time it is loaded.